eliba2/vim-node-inspect/README.md

 ## Connecting to a running container

 You'll need to configure the local and remote directories when connecting to a remote host or the local instance will set the wrong breakpoints locations.
-This can be set by creating a configuration file "vim-node-config.json" in the relevant project' directory, as follows:
+Use the configuration file to set these directories, such as:

 ```
 {
+	"request": "attach",
+	"port": 9229,
   "localRoot": "/Users/eli/projects/my-test-project",
   "remoteRoot": "/app"
 }